-Russian Invasion of Ukraine
+Russian Invasion of Ukraine and Israel-Hamas War

-We are monitoring and responding to the effects of the conflict in Ukraine and the associated sanctions and other restrictions.
-The full impact of the conflict on our business operations and financial performance remains uncertain and will depend on future developments, including the severity and duration of the conflict and its impact on regional and global economic conditions.
-We will continue to monitor the effects of the conflict and assess the related restrictions and other effects and pursue prudent decisions for our team members, customers, and business.
-To-date the conflict has not resulted in a material impact to our business operations and financial performance.
+We continue to monitor and respond to the escalating conflict in Ukraine and the associated sanctions and other restrictions.
+We are also monitoring and responding to the Israel-Hamas war.
+The full impact of the conflicts on our business operations and financial performance remains uncertain and will depend on future developments, including the severity and duration of the conflicts and their impact on regional and global economic conditions.
+We will continue to monitor these conflicts and assess the related restrictions and other effects and pursue prudent decisions for our team members, customers, and business.
+As of the date of this report, these conflicts have not resulted in a material impact to our business operations and financial performance.